Laurus nobilis

 2 main uses drive how we grow it.
 As a clipped topiary or hedge, we focus on dense branching.
 As a kitchen plant, we care more about leaf flavor and easy harvesting.
 Either way, those thick, glossy leaves release a warm, sweet aroma when crushed.

 10 or more years in the same pot is common if you treat Bay Laurel like a Mediterranean shrub, not a thirsty annual herb.
-It belongs with dry-loving herbs such as rosemary bushes and low-growing thyme, not with moisture-hungry basil.
+It belongs with dry-loving herbs such as rosemary and thyme, not with moisture-hungry basil.

 3 broad forms show up in nurseries: seed-grown shrubs, named clones, and specialty foliage types.
 Most tags still just say Bay Laurel, so asking whether a plant is seedling or cutting grown can matter for uniform shape.